ucshadow/foodShop/README.md

 ##### Affiliate

+There are 2 types of affiliates:
+1. An affiliate that sells the products on this website from his website described as follows:

 You can become an affiliate and be offered an id and access to a CORS API to use the site to sell products on your own site/app whatever IoT implementation.
 The API provides access to all products and products are shipped using